Pressure at infinity and strong positive recurrence in negative curvature: Strong positive recurrence

 \end{enumerate} \end{theo}

 In Section~\ref{sec:SPR-implique-PR}, we will prove the following result.

-\begin{theo} Let $M$ be a nonelementary complete connected Riemannian manifold with pinched negative curvature and bounded first derivative of the curvature.
-Let $F:T^1M\to \bbR$ be a Hölder continuous map.
+\begin{theo} Let $F:T^1M\to \bbR$ be a Hölder-continuous map with finite topological pressure.
 If $F:T^1M\to \bbR$ is strongly positively recurrent, then it is positively recurrent. \end{theo} This Theorem has been proven in~\cite{ST19} in the case $F\equiv 0$, and the proof is almost the same.
 We provide it here for the sake of completion and the comfort of the reader.

 The contrapositive reformulation is extremely useful:\\ \centerline{ \bf If the measure $m^F$ is infinite, then $\delta_\Gamma^\infty(F)=\delta_\Gamma(F)$.}

 It has the following corollary.